 (e) may, in the circumstances referred to in regulation 19(1) and at the discretion of the Minister, be transferred for the balance of its term to another person or body, subject to any conditions upon which it was issued and any further conditions that may be imposed.

-[Regulation 18 amended in Gazette 23 Nov 2010 p.
+[Regulation 18 amended: Gazette 23 Nov 2010 p.
 5865.]

 19. Transfer of disposal licence